adioshun/gitBook_DeepDrive/paper2017-segcloud.md

 ###### [16]

-- Dai et al. [16] also propose a fully convolutional architecture, but they make a single prediction for all voxels in the same voxel grid column.
+- Dai et al. [16] also propose a fully convolutional architecture,
+	- 그러나 싱글 but they make a single prediction for all voxels in the same voxel grid column.

 This makes the wrong assumption that a voxel grid column contains 3D points with the same object label.